strmprivacy/docs/docs/cli-reference/strm/create/event-contract.md

 An Event Contract is uniquely identified by its Event Contract reference, in the format (organization handle/event contract name/version).

+An Event Contract MUST have the state ACTIVE to be used for processing events.

 ### Usage